Nutrition in Early Childhood

 Legislation & Policy Analysis

-The Philippines has recently developed the Philippine Plan of Action for Nutrition (PPAN) 2023-2028, which provides a road map to address stunting as a development and economic emergency and end malnutrition and all its forms in the Philippines.
+The Philippines has developed the Philippine Plan of Action for Nutrition (PPAN) 2023-2028, which provides a road map to address stunting as a development and economic emergency and end malnutrition and all its forms in the Philippines.

 The plan recognizes the Philippine’s international commitments under the 2030 Sustainable Development Goals, the 2025 Global Targets for Maternal, Infant, and Young Child Nutrition and the 2014 International Conference on Nutrition.
 Within the plan there are “8 nutrition-specific programmes, an initial list of 10 nutrition-sensitive programmes, and 3 enabling support programs”.